Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - s [input: prc D20 in the solvent]
 Choose SANS contrast and enter the D2O-content (between 0 and 1) of the (s)olvent.
 SAXS contrast asssumed if option is not chosen.

+- p [input: perdeuteration of protein]
+Choose SANS contrast and enter the (p)erdeuteration (between 0 and 1) of the protein.

 - r [input: Resolution of p(r) function]
 Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.
-Default: 2.0 Aangstrom.
+Default: 1.0 Aangstrom.
-Too small will not give a smooth p(r), too large will give wrong results for P(q) if
+Too small binsize will not an oscillating p(r), and too large will give wrong results for P(q).
-this is calculated from the p(r) function.

 ##### Example: